Muhammad Ajmal

 Makhdum Muhammad Ajmal (7 September 1919, Ludhiana, India – 1994) was an academic psychologist who established the first university psychology department in Pakistan.
-The psychologist Muhammad Asir Ajmal, who later served as head of this psychology department in university of USF, is his son.
+The psychologist Muhammad Asir Ajmal, who later served as head of this psychology department in Government College University Lahore, is his son.

 Early life and education

-Ajmal was the son of Masooda Begum Chishtie, from the old and famous scholarly Chishtie family of Lahore, and Khan Bahadur Makhdum Mohammad Afzal, district and sessions Judge.
+Ajmal was the son of Masooda Begum Chishtie, from the scholarly Chishtie family of Lahore, and Khan Bahadur Makhdum Mohammad Afzal, district and sessions judge.
 He was a year younger than his elder sister, Sarwai Begum (later Mrs Sarwari Chishtie).
 After his parents separated, Ajmal lived with his mother in Koocha Chabak Sawaranin the walled city of Lahore.
 His mother was a teacher and later headmistress of Mission Girls High School, Rung Mahal, Lahore.
 After matriculation Ajmal joined Government College, Lahore, the premier educational institution.
-He stood first in Masters examination in Philosophy and was awarded various Medals for this achievement.
-He worshipped his mother and following her footsteps and became a lecturer.
 He married Syeda Akhtar Sultana (d.
-1999) who took great pride in her husband's achievements and stood by him like a rock through thick and thin.
+1999).

 Studying in United Kingdom

 In the early years he was posted to various far off places in (pre-independence) India, later taught at Campbellpur (now Attock) and then his alma mater, Government College, Lahore.
-He went to England to do his PhD in Psychology, which he completed at University College, London.
+He went to England to do his PhD in psychology, which he completed at University College, London.
 Amongst his supervisors & teachers were Professors Michael Fordham, J. C. Flugel and in particular, Gerhard Adler.
 He trained in Freudian and Jungian psychoanalysis, while working part-time for the BBC.
 His PhD thesis is titled 'Comparison of Jungian and Freudian Analysis'.

 He wrote numerous plays for the BBC Urdu service and interviewed the famous A. S. Neill of Summerhill School.